rh1591777-maker/identity-dev-docs/_pages/index.md

     <li class="usa-process-list__item">
       <h3>Create a new application that's ready for production and make a request for your application to go live</h3>
       <p>
-        Create a <a class="usa-link" href="{% link _pages/production.md %}#production-configuration-process">new application and make a request</a> to go live in production.
+        Create a <a class="usa-link" href="{% link _pages/production.md %}#production- -process">new application and make a request</a> to go live in production.
 We'll check your application to ensure it meets all administrative and technical requirements.
 Applications can only go live if you've completed an <a class="usa-link" href="{% link _pages/production.md %}#confirm-interagency-agreement-iaa">Inter-Agency Agreement</a>.
       </p>
     </li>
   </ol>